oraichain/ibc-bridge-wasm/README.md

 # IBC transfer flow:

 Let's assume the network that has the contract cw20-ics20 deployed is network B, the other network is A.

+In the source code, we call the network having cw20-ics20 deployed local chain, other networks are remote chains.

 In the cw-ics20-latest contract, there are couple transfer flows in the code below:

 ## Network A transfers native tokens to B first (A->B, where native token is not IBC token)